Deciding the type of employment

 If the employee decides to join the union at any stage, they automatically join the collective agreement (as long as they are doing work covered by the collective employment agreement).

-The employer and employee must negotiate the terms and conditions of an individual employment agreement.
+If there is no collective employment agreement covering the work that the employee does, or the employee is not a union member, the employer and employee must negotiate the terms and conditions of an individual employment agreement.

 Offering an individual employment agreement